pluribusdao/CustomEOA/README.md

-# CustomEOA

-By Pluribus DAO
+# CustomEOA by Pluribus DAO

 CustomEOA is a lightweight vanity EOA generator for Ethereum.
 It searches for an address that matches a pattern you define.